completed, unless the drain is installed in the original ground with a

 floodplain, and when impacts cannot be avoided, the development of measures to minimize

-the floodplain as appropriate.
+the impacts and restore and preserve the floodplain as appropriate.
 Findings shall be

 presented at a public meeting and a determination made by the Council of the Bolivar